echogarden-project/echogarden/docs/Tasklist.md

 * Auto-generate options file, with comments, based on default options of the API
 * Have the CLI launch a background worker (in a thread) to enable better parallelism
 * Play back result audio while synthesis or recognition is still processing on the background (may require `worker_threads`)
-* Navigate up down backward forward on file with timeline
-* Auto-import project Gutenberg texts (by URL or from a file)
+* Auto-import and extract project Gutenberg texts (by URL or from a file)
 * `stdin` input support
 * `stdout` output support
 * Markdown file as text input?